AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

            F (X'Old) = 0 and then
            F (X)'Old = 0;

-* Prefix of access type need to be a call to an *allocating function*
+* Prefix of access type needs to be a call to an *allocating function*

   .. code:: Ada